sauronism/pov-display/README.md

-take a look at the legacy-arduino-code branch
+take a look at the legacy-arduino-style branch

 # Sauron Tower POV Display